HiroNewf/Network-Plus-Notes/README.md

     - Spanning around the globe
     - Tends to be slower in speeds
 - CAN = Campus Area network
-    - Many buildings owned by a company or a college | group of building close to each other
+    - Many buildings owned by a company or a college | group of buildings close to each other
-    - LAN technologies so very high speed (many times fiber)
+    - LAN technologies are very high speed (many times fiber)
 - SAN = Software area network
     - Looks and feels like a local storage device
     - Block level access (More efficient)